 Although it is rising in popularity, it should be understood that IPL hair removal is not for everybody.
-Dr. Shib‘s website informs patients that before getting the treatment, they should first consult with their doctors or dermatologist whether they are a good candidate or not.
+Before getting the treatment, patients should first consult with their doctors or dermatologist whether they are a good candidate or not.
 They should also be sought first to check your skin type and hair color.
 Past medical history should also be considered, and present medications that you might be taking can be a cause for complications following an IPL hair removal treatment.

 In order to get the safest and best results, make sure you ask questions first and research about medical spa options.
 Ask about the qualifications and the training that the clinic staff has, and know who is going to perform the treatment on you.
 Make sure that the Auburn med spa or clinic that you choose have the necessary license with medically-trained staff, with a doctor or dermatologist who oversees that procedures.
 If you are doubtful about a clinic or med spa or don’t seem to see results after a couple of sessions, it would be best to just walk away and find another clinic that 3ould provide you with results.